JalalAl-Tamimi/Praat-Spectral-Tilt/README.md

 To cite, use: [![DOI](https://zenodo.org/badge/523409788.svg)](https://zenodo.org/badge/latestdoi/523409788)

-This repo contains a modified version of the Praat script used to compute the various metrics reported in Al-Tamimi (2017), including:
+This repo contains a modified version of the Praat script used to compute the various metrics reported in Al-Tamimi (2017).

+There are two version of this script:

+The script "scriptPharyFullV3.praat" is to be used if you have a Praat version 6.3.22 or below.
+The script "scriptPharyFullV4.praat" is to be used for any version of Praat above 6.4.
+These new versions use the updated Praat algorithm for detection of pitch

+This script provides the following acoustic measures:

 1. Formant frequencies 1 to 3 (in Hz), at onset and midpoint
 2. Bandwidth frequencies 1 to 3 (in Hz) in addition to those obtained via the Hawks and Miller formula, at onset and midpoint